 I dove in.
 No turning back.
 The chestnut cream paired with the whipped cream and the little crunch of meringue were…. well… you can only imagine.
 Let’s just call it U N F O R G E T T A B L E….

-Head to Paris Ritz Le Comptoir (36 rue Cambon) where Pastry Chef François Perret’s creations are a delight to savour.
+Head to Ritz Paris Le Comptoir where pastry chef François Perret’s creations are a delight to savour.
 After his time in the United States, Perret invented elongated pain au chocolat, to be eaten on the run.
 It’s the only place you’ll see them!

-In my opinion, the best Paris pâtissseries at Ritz Le Comptoir are Perret’s madeleines.
+The best Paris pâtissseries at Ritz Le Comptoir are François Perret’s madeleines.
 Madeleines are a classic and delicious French pastry – a small sponge cake with a shell-like shape.
 Perret’s flavoured madeleines have a creamy or fruity surprise in the middle.
 They make the perfect snack and elegant gift.
 Purchase five or ten in lovely boxes honouring chefs at the Ritz Hotel.

 Read More: Take a 4-hour cooking class at the Ritz.